i18next/i18next-gitbook/README.md

 * load the translations
 * optionally cache the translations

+It even provides with [locize.com](http://locize.com) a own translation management tool - localization as a service offering.

 ## Flexibility

 i18next comes with strong defaults but it is open to adapt to your needs.
 Prefer moment.js over intl api for date formatting?